-Theo Adams is a self taught performance artist and director based in London.
-Adams made his professional stage debut in An Inspector Calls directed by Stephen Daldry at the Garrick Theatre in London's West End aged 9.
+Theo Adams is a self-taught performance artist and director based in London.
+Adams made his professional stage debut in An Inspector Calls, directed by Stephen Daldry at the Garrick Theatre in London's West End aged nine.
 He says the valuable experience taught him how to understand audiences and how productions work from a backstage perspective.
 Having left school early to pursue a career in performance art, Adams soon founded his own theatrical performance group.
-The Theo Adams Company started in 2007 through an organic process that developed over several months, resulting in its first premiere at the Tate Britain on 4 January 2008.
+The Theo Adams Company started in 2007 through an organic process that developed over several months, resulting in its first premiere at Tate Britain on 4 January 2008.

 Adams has performed and exhibited across the globe, namely New York, California, Milan and London.
-He also toured with his production, the internationally acclaimed Cry Out, where they premiered in Tokyo as well as to sold out performances in London.
+He also toured with his production, the internationally acclaimed Cry Out, which premiered in Tokyo, as well as achieving sold out performances in London.